 0.25 cup fresh cilantro (for garnish)

 Season the chicken pieces with salt and black pepper.
-Heat 1 tbsp oil in a large skillet or wide pan over medium-high heat.
+Heat 1 tbsp oil in a large skillet over medium-high heat.

 In the same pan, add the remaining 1 tbsp oil.
-Add minced garlic and cook for 30 seconds until fragrant, stirring constantly so it doesn't burn.
+Add minced garlic and cook 30 seconds until fragrant.

 Add the aji amarillo paste and cumin.
-Cook, stirring, for about 1 minute until the paste darkens slightly and becomes very fragrant.
-This blooms the flavors.
+Cook, stirring, about 1 minute until the paste darkens and becomes fragrant.

-Pour in the chicken stock and scrape up any browned bits from the bottom of the pan.
-Let it simmer for 2 minutes to reduce slightly.
+Pour in the chicken stock and scrape up any browned bits.
+Simmer 2 minutes.

 Stir in the heavy cream, huacatay (or cilantro-mint mixture), and lime juice.
-Mix until well combined and the sauce turns a beautiful sunset-orange color.
+The sauce will turn a deep orange-red.

-Return the chicken to the pan along with any accumulated juices.
-Reduce heat to medium-low and let it simmer gently for 8-10 minutes, stirring occasionally, until the chicken is cooked through (165°F internal temp) and the sauce has thickened to coat the back of a spoon.
+Return the chicken to the pan.
+Reduce heat to medium-low and simmer 8–10 minutes until the chicken is cooked through (165°F) and the sauce has thickened to coat a spoon.

 Chef's Notes

-Aji amarillo paste is available at Latin markets or online—don't skip it, as it's the soul of this dish.
-If you absolutely can't find it, use 2 tbsp yellow curry paste + 1 fresh habanero (seeded), but know it won't be quite the same.
-Huacatay is harder to find; the cilantro-mint substitute works surprisingly well.
+Aji amarillo paste is available at Latin markets or online — it's worth hunting down.
+If you absolutely can't find it, use 2 tbsp yellow curry paste plus 1 fresh habanero (seeded), but know it won't be quite the same.
+Aji amarillo brings fruity, floral heat that no other chile replicates.
+Huacatay (Peruvian black mint) is harder to find; the cilantro-mint substitute works surprisingly well.
 For a lighter version, use evaporated milk instead of cream.
 This recipe is inspired by Aji de Gallina, Peru's beloved creamy chicken stew.

 Into This Base?
 Remix It!